BTE-N/bte-n.github.io/main/Documentation.md

 Hi!
 I'm Pxnt.

-On this page, I will try my  best to guide you to becoming a contributor of the Norming Project as well as answer any questions you might have now or later about this project.
+On this page, I will try my  best to guide you to becoming a contributor of the Normalisation Project as well as answer any questions you might have now or later about this project.

 In the course of the tutorials presented on this page, you will be creating and editing your own page, which the project lead will take as a welcomed symbol of you taking the time to learn more about GitHub and our project!